How to become a patient advice and liaison service officer

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

 You may be able to start as a patient advice and liaison service (PALS) secretary or administrator and work your way up to PALS officer.

 A common entry route is through volunteering, particularly within the NHS.
 Some patient advice and liaison services are staffed by a mix of paid staff and volunteers.
-Contact the voluntary services co-ordinator or manager at your local NHS authority or trust for further advice.
+Contact the voluntary services co-ordinator or manager at your local NHS authority or trust or go directly to your local PALS service for advice.